Contact via Email and Phone: Closed to In-person Traffic

 - Attend orientation or schedule a campus visit to discuss the available programs, services, and opportunities (it's FREE!)

-- If planning to live on campus, submit necessary application materials to Housing
+- If planning to live on campus, submit necessary application materials to On-campus Housing

 - Visit the Learning Commons located in Sally Monserud Hall